0install/0install-win/readme.md

 Environment variables
 =====================

-- `$ZEROINSTALL_PORTABLE_BASE`: Set by the C# code to to inform the Python code of Portable mode.
+- `ZEROINSTALL_PORTABLE_BASE`: Set by the C# code to to inform the Python code of Portable mode.
+- `ZEROINSTALL_EXTERNAL_FETCHER`: Set by the C# code to make the Python code delegate downloading files back to the C# implementation.
-- `$ZEROINSTALL_EXTERNAL_STORE`: Set by the C# code to make the Python code delegate extracting archives back to the C# implementation.
+- `ZEROINSTALL_EXTERNAL_STORE`: Set by the C# code to make the Python code delegate extracting archives back to the C# implementation.